dell/terraform-powerflex-modules/guides/aws_block_storage/README.md

 3. **Instance and Volume Recreation**
    - **Issue**: EC2 instances and EBS volumes can not be attached.
-   - **Solution**: Ensure that you have access to the acc zone specified for the subnet.
+   - **Solution**: Ensure that you have access to the zone specified for the subnet.

 ### Remote Provisioners